elizhyu/Project49/README.md

 I also want to have a script (to be developed) that will set up the autorunning of the program -needs to compile the C program
 -adds the file to the area so it runs on boot

+There are so problems with the files being kinda created but not really?